-Ten nests with 13 eggs were documented to have been depredated this season (Tables 1 and 2).
-This included three nests found depredated with coyote tracks (Canis latrans), three suspected of having been depredated by common raven (Corvus corax), two depredated by northern harrier (Circus cyaneus), and two by undetermined predator species.
-Additional previously abandoned eggs were also scavenged by harriers.
-The outcomes of two other nests with four eggs were uncertain, but lack of evidence of hatching or chick presence indicated probable depredation.
-The presence of a well-lined nest scrape without eggs also raised the possibility of eggs having been depredated before monitors had documented the nest.
+Four nests with four eggs were documented to have been depredated this season (Tables 1 and 2).
+Northern harriers (Circus cyaneus) were suspected to be responsible.
+Additional previously abandoned eggs also appeared to have been scavenged by harriers.
+The outcomes of nine other nests with 11 eggs were uncertain, but lack of evidence of hatching or chick presence indicated probable depredation.
+The presence of well-lined nest scrapes without eggs also raised the possibility of eggs having been depredated before monitors had documented the nests.